• Skip to primary navigation

 • Work with us

-The Costa Rica Crocodile Bridge: the Famous Tarcoles River
+The Famous Costa Rica Crocodile Bridge

 If you want to see crocodiles in Costa Rica, then you have to stop at the crocodile bridge of the Tarcoles River.
-This river is one of the most well known in the country largely because of the crocodiles.
-It’s a popular tourist stop for those heading to Jaco, Manuel Antonio and the South Pacific.
+This river is one of the most well known rivers and places in the country because of the crocodiles.

 A Little Information About Tarcoles River